astropy/astroquery/docs/gemini/gemini.rst

 for values or even new fields that were not present at the time this module was last updated.

 Regular *args* search terms are sent down as part of the URL path.
-Any *kwargs* are then sent down with key=value.
+Any *kwargs* are then sent down with key=value also in the URL path.
 You can infer what to pass the function by inspecting the URL after a search in the Gemini website.

 This example is equivalent to doing a web search with